rmusick2000/bookShare/README.md

  AWS infrastructure creation with createBS.py runs AWS SAM and Cloudformation templates through boto3 and the AWS CLI.

- This is in reasonable shape, with two exceptions: cloud resource discovery, and the parameterization of S3 names (see known issues).
+ This is in reasonable shape, with the exception of parameterization of S3 names (see known issues).

 ### CodeEquity for BookShare Status